Fiona, you were born in Ireland. What brought you to South Africa?

 Addiction is a disease; it is still a topic that sits behind a locked door and that is a problem.

-When I first heard the disease model I was very skeptical I thought that, that was a cop out which no longer makes us responsible for our actions.
+When I first heard the disease model I was very sceptical I thought that that was a cop out which no longer makes us responsible for our actions.
 Again if you want to know more about addiction watch “Disease Unwoven” it goes into the disease model and how it came to be classed as a disease.
-It took awhile to be classed as a disease.
+It took a while to be classed as a disease.
 Alcoholics Anonymous has transformed the lives of millions of people.
 There are other methods of getting sober, I haven’t experience.

 Let’s talk about what you are trying to accomplish with Sober and Sexy?

-Your focus is on recovery as opposed to addiction?
+Is your focus on recovery as opposed to addiction?

 Too much attention in the media is given to addictions and the horrors of addiction.
 Overseas you have celebs coming out and saying they are sober and you have sober bars popping up all over the place, the stigma isn’t quite as chronic as it is here.
 I want to shift the perspective of who these people are.
 We are all running or a part of successful businesses.
 Let us paint a positive picture of people in recovery.
 Employees who are thinking of employing someone who is in recovery and working a program, give them a go.
 I want to change peoples perspectives.
 Another motivation for me is that if people see the pictures and see the people that are in recovery you would never think that they are in recovery.
 There is help for addicts, you can walk off the streets, it’s free and there is hope.